romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-In a GitHub organization, which role possesses the highest level of access?
+Q: In a GitHub organization, which role possesses the highest level of access?
 <details><summary>Show the answer</summary><p>

 - **Owner**